 Figure 11.7 presents an implementation of the adjacency list representation for graphs.
 Its main data structure is an array of linked lists, one linked list for each vertex.
 These linked lists store objects of type Edge, which merely stores the index for the vertex pointed to by the edge, along with the weight of the edge.
-Because the Edge class is assumed to be private to the Graph1 class, its data members have been made public for convenience.

 '''

-// Edge class for Adjacency List graph representation
+/ Edge class for Adjacency List graph representation /

 class Edge {

-int vert, wt;
+private int vert, wt;

-public:

-Edge() { vert = -1; wt = -1; }

-Edge(int v, int w) { vert = v; wt = w; }
+public Edge(int v, int w) // Constructor { vert = v; wt = w; }

-int vertex() { return vert; }
+public int vertex() { return vert; }

-int weight() { return wt; }
+public int weight() { return wt; }

-};
+}

 '''